Doctor, I have a pain.and he will likely ask you

 My stomach hurts.he will probably ask

 When does it hurt?and

 How long has it been hurting?None of these are formalities or mere protocol, they are systematic problem identification procedures.
 We diagnose problems with Blogger, using similar techniques.

-If you write in BHF: Something Is Broken and report
+If you write in Blogger Help Forum: Get Help with an Issue and report